 There are no MRI contrast agents approved by the FDA that are free of Gadolinium.
 Any other contrast agent requires the use of an X-ray to provide detailed images of the body.
 These contrast agents are commonly used in CT scans, X-rays, and X-ray angiography, but are of no use when used with an MRI.
 There are five Gadolinium based contrast agents that are approved for use during MRI by the FDA.
 These approved contrast agents include Magnevist (manufactured by Bayer Healthcare Pharmaceuticals), Omniscan (manufactured by GE Healthcare), OptiMARK (manufactured by Mallinckrodt Inc.), MultiHance (manufactured by Bracco Diagnostics), and ProHance (also manufactured by Bracco Diagnostics).

-- Nephrogenic Systemic Fibrosis (NSF) also known as Nephrogenic Fibrosing Dermopathy (NFD).
-NSF/NFD causes thickening and tightening of the skin on the body resulting in limited physical abilities and causing a great amount of pain and discomfort.
+- Nephrogenic Systemic Fibrosis (also known as Nephrogenic Fibrosing Dermopathy) – Causes thickening and tightening of the skin on the body resulting in limited physical abilities and causing a great amount of pain and discomfort.
 The condition will also affect the connective tissues of the body, causing them to calcify and stiffen, and may spread to the individual’s internal organs, causing the failure of these organs.